mitche50/erc20tipbot/README.md

 All pools must be created via settings.json.
 All edits to the list of admins must also be done there.
 Members can be added and removed with `!pool NAME add @USER` and `!pool NAME remove @USER`, where NAME is the name of the pool, and @USER is a ping of the Discord user.
 To send from a pool, use `!tip POOL @USER AMOUNT`.

-There is also a giveaway command to run giveaways with.
+There is also a giveaway command to run giveaways with, yet it is currently disabled due to changes with how emojis are handled.
 If you don't want it, either don't setup the `giveaways` pool or comment out the line that loads it in `main.js`.
 To use it, run `!giveaway Ts Ww A`, where T is the time in seconds (or use "m" as a suffix for minutes), W is the amount of winners, and A is the amount each win.
 The amount will come from the `giveaways` pool and be tipped out to the winners.

 Neither of these commands are documented as they are only to be used by whoever runs the bot, and that is not most people.
 It's not for security via obscurity, but rather because a long help file where half the commands aren't needed is annoying.